crisp-im/crisp-plugin-wordpress/readme.txt

 === Plugin Name ===
-Contributors: crispchat
+Contributors: crisp.im
 Donate link: https://crisp.im
-Tags: livechat, live, chat
+Tags: livechat, live, chat, crisp
 Requires at least: 3.0.1
-Tested up to: 3.4
+Tested up to: 4.3
 Stable tag: 4.3
 License: MIT
 License URI: https://opensource.org/licenses/MIT

-Beatiful live chat and live support for your product
+Beautiful live chat and live support for your product

 == Description ==

+Create your create account on https://crisp.im.

 Crisp is a freshly new alternative to existing bulky live chat platforms, which focuses on: